kukuu/notifications/README.md

 ## Components of the Solution:

-1. Multi-Tenant Setup: Each client (tenant) will have a Tenant ID and API Key to access the notification platform.
+1. Multi-Tenant Setup: Each client (tenant) will have a Tenant ID and API Key to access the notification platform: https://github.com/kukuu/notifications/blob/main/database-schema.md

 2. User Roles (Access Control):